ClarityPosts/oci-observability-blogs/_tutorials/E-Business Suite/planning.md

 # Database Details

 Collecting EBS database details is essential to enable Observability & Management for EBS Databases.
 We would use these details with OCI O&M Stack monitoring service which provides simplified discovery for Oracle Databases.
-With Stack monitoring Service we can discover external databases (outside OCI), both single-instance Oracle Databases and Oracle RAC instances, including the DB System using the Stack Monitoring service.
-The entire db system is discovered as part of an Oracle Database discovery.
-After deploying and configuring the Management Agents,  we can discover WebLogic Domain and Oracle Database with minimum input parameters – these parameters basically ask for resource name, connection details and monitoring credentials.
-Once discovery is complete, monitoring automatically starts.
-Having these details collected beforehand would be a good start.

 Service that need these details:
 - Database Management Service